 Prior to establishing method of award and evaluation criteria the agency must determine whether the award will be based on lowest price or best value.
 For commodities, award shall be made based on lowest price among responsible and responsive offers (State Finance Law § 163(3)(a)(ii)).
 In the case of services, the award must be based on “best value” (State Finance Law § 163(4)(d)).
 However, best value can be equated to lowest price.

-An Invitation for Bids (IFB) is generally used for a procurement when the award is based on lowest price only, while a Request for Proposals (RFP) is generally used for the procurement of services or technology in situations where price is not the sole determining factor and the award will be a best value procurement based on a combination of cost and technical factors.

-Regardless of whether the solicitation is lowest bid or best value, consider including total cost of ownership or life cycle costs.
-This may include ongoing costs of maintenance, ongoing cost of consumables, incidental upgrades to existing infrastructure, additional training and staff support requirements, if necessary, and end of life costs, such as destruction and disposal.

-If an agency is considering using a cost evaluation method other than those described above, such as “banding” or “competitive cost range,” consider contacting OSC for discussion.

 4.7 Lowest Price Solicitation